-Piketty’s pessimistic conclusions about increased inequality are not shared by all analysts.
+That said, Piketty’s pessimistic conclusions about increased inequality are not shared by all analysts.
 For instance, Amable and Darcillon (2021) question whether a “brahmin left” in fact exists, or whether the well-educated sort by income, with the wealthiest joining the merchant right in a “bloc bourgeois” and the less well-paid supporting the traditional redistributive position of social democratic parties.
 Alternatively, Abou-Chadi and Hix (2021) raise questions about how methodological choices oversimplify the inequality dynamics.
-They note that Piketty’s analysis involves collapsing the range of parties operating in multi-party settings into a “left” and a “right” block.
-This has the impact of flattening distinctions between parties within a block in terms of their membership and receptivity to redistribution.
+They note that Piketty’s analysis involves collapsing the range of parties operating in multi-party settings into a “left” and a “right” bloc.
+This has the impact of flattening distinctions between parties within a bloc in terms of their membership and receptivity to redistribution.
 In proportional systems, they argue that the impact of the influx of new generations of more highly educated voters has been to feed newer parties with more left-libertarian values such as Green parties, while the disaffected choose newer anti-immigration parties of the right.
 This has left the social composition of the mainstream right and left parties largely unchanged.

 Moreover, they question whether it is accurate to assume that more educated leftists are less redistributive, especially given the crucial role of public sector professionals in the pro-welfare state coalition.
 After all, there is a strong degree of overlap between working-class voters and socio-cultural professionals on questions of redistribution (Hildebrandt and Jäckle 2021: 10).
-Indeed, Abou-Chadi and Hix (2021) provide some evidence that the well-educated who support left parties are as redistributive, if not more redistributive, than poorly educated leftists.
-MoreoversMoreover, they argue that even in majoritarian systems such as France and the United Kingdom, where the electoral institutions push the highly educated to support the mainstream left, rather than the mainstream right, the “mainstream left is not significantly stronger than the mainstream right among the most highly educated” (ibid: 85).
+Indeed, Abou-Chadi and Hix (2021) provide some evidence that the well-educated who support left parties are as redistributive, if not more redistributive, than poorly educated leftist voters.
+Furthermore, they argue that even in majoritarian systems such as France and the United Kingdom, where the electoral institutions push the highly educated to support the mainstream left, rather than the mainstream right, the “mainstream left is not significantly stronger than the mainstream right among the most highly educated” (ibid: 85).

 In the end, some of Abou-Chadi and Hix’ observations are substantive refutations of the Piketty thesis while others are more marginal.
-The finding that educated, left voters are committed to redistributionis a substantive refutation of the basic Piketty thesis.
+The finding that educated left voters are more committed to redistribution than uneducated left voters is good evidence against the basic Piketty thesis that an educated left imperils redistribution.
 Moreover, they document the importance of the way in which socio-demographic cleavages, transforming as they may be, interact with institutional variables such as the electoral and the party system.
-On the other hand, whether educated voters find a home in left-libertarian parties as they document or in traditional social democratic parties as Piketty et al. imply, matters very little if both tend to support redistribution.
+On the other hand, whether educated voters find a home in left-libertarian parties as they document, or in traditional social democratic parties as Piketty et al. imply, matters very little if both tend to support redistribution.